 Next, a distinction is made between occupational crime and corporate crime in Figure 1.
 Largely individuals or small groups in connection with their jobs commit occupational crime.
-It includes embezzling from an employer, theft of merchandise, income tax evasion, and manipulation of sales, fraud, and violations in the sale of securities (Bookman, 2008).
-Occupational crime is sometimes labeled elite crime Hansen (2009) argues that the problem with occupational crime is that it is committed within the confines of positions of trust and in organizations, which prohibits surveillance and accountability.
-Heath (2008) found that the bigger and more severe occupational crime tends to be committed by individuals who are further up the chain of command in the firm.
+It includes embezzling from an employer, theft of merchandise, income tax evasion, and manipulation of sales, fraud, and violations in the sale of securities.
+Occupational crime is sometimes labeled elite crime.
+It has been argued that the problem with occupational crime is that it is committed within the confines of positions of trust and in organizations, which prohibits surveillance and accountability.
+Heath^{xiii} found that the bigger and more severe occupational crime tends to be committed by individuals who are further up the chain of command in the firm.